woocommerce/grow/packages/github-actions/README.md

 1. Manually run the workflow with the target branch.
 1. Wait for the triggered workflow run to complete.
 1. View the summary of the workflow run to use the test build.
-1. Take the branch name `add/my-action` and action path `greet-visitor` as an example.
-After a test build is created, it should be able to test the custom action by `woocommerce/grow/greet-visitor@add/my-action-test-build`
+1. Take the branch name `add/my-action` and action path `greet-visitor` as an example:
+   - After a test build is created, it should be able to test the custom action by `woocommerce/grow/greet-visitor@add/my-action-test-build`.
-1. Delete the test branch once it is no longer needed.
+   - After the `add/my-action` branch is deleted, the Workflow [GitHub Actions - Delete Test Build](https://github.com/woocommerce/grow/actions/workflows/github-actions-delete-test-build.yml) will delete the `my-action-test-build` branch.

 ### Directory structure of release build